vivainio/unxml/README.md

      WarningLevel: 3
 ```

-While PropertyGroups look like this in XML
+While a single PropertyGroup look like this in XML

 ```xml
   <PropertyGroup Condition=" '$(Configuration)|$(Platform)' == 'Debug|AnyCPU' ">